 The Company's 'A' shares are issued as uncertificated securities within the meaning of the CO and as intermediated securities within the meaning of the Swiss Federal Act on Intermediated Securities ('FISA').
 Following entry in the Share Register, shareholders may request a statement in respect of their 'A' shares from the Company at any time.
 Shareholders do not have the right to request the printing and delivery of certificated 'A' shares.
 Certificates (individual share certificates or certificates representing several 'A' shares) may however be printed and delivered if considered appropriate by the Company.
 The transfer and encumbering of 'A' shares are carried out according to the provisions of the FISA.
 There are no restrictions on the transfer of 'A' shares.
 Transfers of the unlisted 'B' registered shares in the Company, which are held solely by Compagnie Financière Rupert, must be approved by the Board in accordance with Article 6 of the Articles.
-The limitations on transferability of shares may be removed by resolution of the general meeting of shareholders, with approval of the absolute majority of the votes attributed to the shares represented, in accordance with Article 18 of the Articles.
+The limitations on transferability of shares may be removed by a resolution of the general meeting of shareholders passed by at least two-thirds of the shares and the absolute majority of the nominal share capital represented at a general meeting of shareholders.